 2050 under the SSP245 and SSP585 climate change scenarios reveals an increasing trend in extreme high-temperature days over time.
 Specifically, during the period from 2020 to 2030, there are an average of approximately 13.9 days of extreme high-temperature days per year under the SSP245 scenario, while it increases to 15.7 days under the SSP585 scenario.
 Moving into the period from 2030 to 2040, these numbers further rise to an average of 25.9 days and 36.1 days per year, respectively.
-By the period from 2040 to 2050, the frequency of extreme high-temperature days significantly increases, with an average of approximately 43.0 days per year under the SSP245 scenario.
+By the period from 2040 to 2050, the frequency of extreme high-temperature days significantly increases, with an average of approximately 43.0 days per year under the SSP245 scenario and a high of 61.3 days per year under the SSP585 scenario.
 This indicates that, under higher emission scenarios, the frequency and intensity of extreme high-temperature heatwave events are expected to significantly increase in the future.